-The customer contracts were acquired as part of a business combination (see note 19 for details).
-They are recognised at their fair value at the date of acquisition and are subsequently amortised on a straight-line basis over their estimated useful lives.

-iii) Significant estimate: useful life of BlueSky Telecom Pty Ltd intangible assets
+The customer contracts were acquired as part of a business combination (see note 18 for details).
+They are recognised at their fair value at the date of acquisition and are subsequently amortised on a straight-line basis over their estimated useful lives. iii) Significant estimate: useful life of BlueSky Telecom Pty Ltd intangible assets

 The Group has completed the acquisition of Blue Sky Telecom Pty Ltd that is engaged in the provision of state of the art Voice, Data and Managed solutions.
-The carrying amount of the intangible assets was determined to be \$3,128,742 following a purchase price allocation valuation performed by the Group.
-The Group estimates the useful life of the software to be at least five years based on the expected technical obsolescence of such assets.
-However, the actual useful life may be shorter or longer than five years, depending on technical innovations and competitor actions.
+The carrying amount of the intangible assets at acquisition date was determined to be \$3,854,116 following a purchase price allocation valuation performed by the Group.
+Due to impairment, the carrying amount at 30 June 2023 is nil.